-The best possible tone and quality of sound output is desired from the guitar itself, before any analog or digital influence.
+The best guitar tone and quality of sound output should start from the instrument itself, before any influence in the electric signal chain.

-ROTONE strumming device will accelerate the play-in process, enhancing the quality of sound produced by instruments.
+ROTONE strumming device will accelerate the play-in process, enhancing the sustain and the quality of sound produced by instruments to achieve the best possible tone.
 After approximately 120 hours of strumming sessions, an increase in resonance, range, more refined and brighter tone can be expected due to an improved acoustic vibration response.

 ROTONE guitar tone devices will enable users to manipulate dynamic mechanical properties of wood in stringed instruments into a more acoustically ideal condition, by vibrating the instrument through continuous strumming, while allowing the chords to vibrate freely.